gloryanislase/adventureworks-excel-sales-analysis/README.md

 **Objective**
 Build an end-to-end Excel sales dashboard that's functionally on par with a Power BI dashboard — complete with a relational data model, DAX calculations, and multi-page navigation — to show that Excel can be a serious BI tool, not just a static spreadsheet.

+**Data**
+The raw source file (`Data/AdventureWorks.xlsx`) is included in this repository for transparency.
+It is Microsoft's publicly available AdventureWorksDW sample dataset, commonly used for BI and analytics practice — all cleaning, modeling, and transformation into the dashboard is done entirely within the workbook via Power Query, not pre-processed elsewhere.

 **Methodology**
 Raw AdventureWorksDW data was cleaned with **Power Query** (one query per table), loaded into the **Data Model (Power Pivot)**, and connected in a **star schema** (`FactInternetSales` as the fact table, with 5 dimension tables around it).
 Every core metric is computed as a **DAX measure** (not a static column) so it recalculates automatically with the active slicer selection.
 Visuals are built from a combination of **PivotTable + PivotChart + Slicer**, restyled to resemble a modern dashboard layout.
 Cross-dashboard navigation and the Clear Filter button run on a **VBA macro** that resets every `SlicerCache`.